MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-how-count-inventory-with-documents.md

 The **Physical Inventory Recording** report can be printed from each recording and contains empty quantity fields for entering the counted inventory.
 When a user is done counting, and the quantities are entered on the **Physical Inventory Recording** page, you choose the **Finish** action.
 This transfers the quantities to the related lines on the **Physical Inventory Order** page.
 Functionality ensures that no item count can be recorded twice.

 > [!NOTE]
 > Using documents to perform a physical inventory provides more control and supports distributing the counting to multiple employees.
 You can also perform the task by using journals, such as the **Phys.
-Stock Journals** and **Whse.
+Inventory Journals** and **Whse.
 Phys.
-Stock Journals** pages.
+Inventory Journals** pages.
 For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).
 This article describes how to perform a physical inventory using documents.
 >
 > If you are using zones, then you cannot use physical inventory orders.
 Instead, use the **Whse.
 Phys.
-Stock Journal** page to count your warehouse entries before synchronising them with item ledger entries.
+Inventory Journal** page to count your warehouse entries before synchronising them with item ledger entries.

 Counting inventory by using documents consist of the following overall steps: